fudab/fudab.github.io/math20.md

 > * Seaborn
 > * Plotly

 Original code and data are in the [Github Repository](https://github.com/fudab/Math-20).
+Both the web page and the code will be updated irregularly.

 ## Slides 0629